gajus/eslint-plugin-jsdoc/docs/rules/informative-docs.md

 * [Passing examples](#user-content-informative-docs-passing-examples)

-Reports on JSDoc texts that serve only to restart their attached name.
+Reports on JSDoc texts that serve only to restate their attached name.

 Devs sometimes write JSDoc descriptions that add no additional information just to fill out the doc: